Mustache (template system): History and principles

-The input data can be a class so that input data can be characterized as an model–view–controller (MVC) view.
+The input data can be a class so that input data can be characterized as a model–view–controller (MVC) view.
 The Mustache template does nothing but reference methods in the (input data) view.
 All the logic, decisions, and code is contained in this view, and all the markup (ex. output XML) is contained in the template.
-In an model–view–presenter (MVP) context: input data is from MVP-presenter, and the Mustache template is the MVP-view.
+In a model–view–presenter (MVP) context: input data is from MVP-presenter, and the Mustache template is the MVP-view.